helidon-io/helidon/docs/mp/guides/metrics.md

 1. JVM behavior (in the base scope), and
 2.  basic key performance indicators for request handling (in the vendor scope).

-A later section describes the [key performance indicator metrics][key-performance-indicator-metrics] in detail.
+A later section describes the [key performance indicator metrics][key-performance] in detail.

 The following example demonstrates how to use the other built-in metrics.
 All examples are executed from the root directory of your project (helidon-quickstart-mp).